zhdk/tpf-installers/tpf-tools-advanced/readme-advanced.md

 ---

-‘tpf-tools-advanced’ is a bundle of low-latency, bidirectional, multichannel audio and video transmission tools.
+'tpf-tools-advanced' is a bundle of low-latency, bidirectional, multichannel audio, and video transmission tools.
 Version 1.1.1 is compatible with macOS 10.14+ (only Intel).

+In addition to all of the TPF-Intermediate functions and components, TPF-Advanced includes virtual audio.
+It incorporates Ambisonics tools that allow for binaural rendering through headphones and the use of Ambisonics Loudspeaker Arrays.
-‚Advanced’ stands for modularly structured application possibilities (simple to quite complex set- tings).
-The most important addition of ‚advanced‘ is the possibility of creating a 3D audio mix for headphones (binaural) as well as for loudspeakers (ambisonics).
+‚Advanced' stands for modularly structured application possibilities (simple to quite complex settings).
+The most important addition of ‚advanced 'is the possibility of creating a 3D audio mix for headphones (binaural) and loudspeakers (Ambisonics).
+Detailed instructions can be found on this website:<https://networkperformance.space/a-introduction>.

+‚Advanced' stands for modularly structured application possibilities (simple to a relatively complex setting).
+The most important addition of ‚advanced 'is the possibility of creating a 3D audio mix for headphones (binaural) and loudspeakers (Ambisonics).
 Detailed instructions can be found on this website:
 <https://networkperformance.space/a-introduction>